jverdu-r/42_philosophers/README.md

 42 campus philoshophers project

-in order to use the sanitaizer flag for the thread in the BONUS PART ONLY write "TSAN_OPTIONS='die_after_fork=0'" after the exec command "./philo ..."
+in order to use the sanitaizer flag for the thread in the OLD BONUS PART ONLY write "TSAN_OPTIONS='die_after_fork=0'" after the exec command "./philo ..."